-If you are planning to travel to Malta, please note that the country will undergo a major change in its visa system in 2021.
-Travelers from more than 60 countries will need to apply for an ETIAS visa waiver (also known as The European Travel Information and Authorization System), which is used to better secure the borders of the European Union.
+If you are planning to travel to Malta, note that the country will soon introduce the Electronic Travel and Information and Authorisation System, ETIAS.
+Travellers from more than 60 countries will need to apply for an ETIAS travel permit to be used to better secure the borders of the European Union.

-Thankfully, the process is quick and simple: it takes less than 20 minutes, and the ETIAS waiver lasts for three years.
-Travelers can use their ETIAS visa waiver to travel to other countries within the European Union without having to apply for another visa.
+Thankfully, the process is quick and simple: it takes less than 20 minutes, and the ETIAS waiver will have a validity of 3 years.
+Travellers can use their ETIAS visa waiver to travel to other countries within the Schengen Area.

 Malta, the EU, and the Schengen Area